alaudet/hcsr04sensor/README.md

 * Rounds the value to a specified decimal place.

 * Adjusts the reading based on temperature by adjusting the speed of sound.

+* Allows measuring distance and depth in metric and imperial units.
+See;

+    pydoc hcsr04sensor.sensor

 Usage
 =====